gokulkrishh/how-it-works/src/pages/posts/json-stringify/index.md

 - date
 - functions (methods)

-To support **array** and **object**, we should be able to parse the value up to `n level`.
+To support **arrays** and **objects**, we should be able to parse the value up to `n level`.
 So n level means `recursion` would be a preferable choice.
 We have to recursively go up the children and serialize the values.

-Also one interesting thing I noticed is for **date object** is, JSON.stringify() method returns the value in `ISO format`.
+For array its pretty simple, iterate the array with an opening and closing bracket and call the `stringify()` function which in terms call the `getValues()` function and repeat.
+But for objects, we need to serialize the value as well as the property (key) with the opening and closing bracket of an object.
+Also one interesting thing is for **date** objects, **JSON.stringify()** method returns the value in `ISO format`.

 ```js{numberLines: true}{20,22,27-29,32-33,37-43}
 function stringify(value) {